rhaslund/Mac-Lessons-Learned/README.md

   4. Rename the new aggreate device to something useful so you know which one it is.

 - Unable to "browse" the file system like in Windows File Explorer: Finder > Preferences > Sidebar > Put checkbox next to local computers name.
 Potentially add to finder favorites.
+- Finder folders not sorting at the top: Finder > Preferences > Advanced > Keep folders on top > In windows when sorting by name

 Unsolved problems: